tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 If you feel that Tidepool is not abiding by the terms of this Privacy Policy, please contact Tidepool Privacy Official at the contact information provided above.

-If a Clinician or Researcher uses Tidepool to store information about you and you do not own the account, and as you will not have control of the information associated with that account, you will need to contact the Clinician or Researcher, if you wish to access, correct, update or request removal of any of your information or if would like more information on the privacy practices concerning your personal information.
+If a Clinician, Clinic, or Researcher uses Tidepool to store information about you and you do not own the account, and as you will not have control of the information associated with that account, you will need to contact the Clinician, Clinic, or Researcher, if you wish to access, correct, update or request removal of any of your information or if would like more information on the privacy practices concerning your personal information.

 If any request remains unresolved, you also have the right to complain to your national data protection authority for your EU Member State where you are resident.